length

 Need to know?

+The Abel Tasman Coastal Track is an intermediate trail, which is mostly well formed, meandering through dense native forest, along lush gullies and beside streams.
+At regular intervals the trail leads you to some idyllic secluded beaches, coves and inlets which will involve a bit of beach walking.
 Some sections may be muddy or rough, and while there are some boardwalks and suspension bridge crossings over most major waterways, there are some sections that require knowledge of the tides to complete the section.
 The trail is steep in areas with some climbs, however they don’t feel too steep or long.

-How fit do I need to be?
+How fit do I need to be to walk the Abel Tasman Coastal Track?

 We have graded the Abel Tasman Coastal Track as a moderate walk and so a good level of fitness is ideal, preferably with some multi-day trekking experience.
 There are some ascents and descents over uneven terrain, along with some clay soil paths which can be slippery underfoot after any rain.
 There are also some sand walking and tide crossings.
-Training and preparing on hills with your equipment (particularly with the footwear you’ll use on the hike!), and walking several hours over varied terrain (4-7 hours a day), will help prepare you.
+Training and preparing on hills with your equipment (particularly with the footwear you’ll use on the hike!), and walking several hours over varied terrain (4 to 7 hours a day), will help prepare you.
 The better prepared you are, the more you will enjoy this beautiful walk.

-What is the food like?
+What is the food like on the Abel Tasman Coastal Track?

 This region of New Zealand is renowned for its quality food and drink – the consistently sunny region combined with fertile land, produces delicious goods from cheese, conserves/honey, berries and olive oils through to alcoholic beverages (wine, beer and the world class cider).
 On this trip you will get to experience some gastronomical delights as you walk.